rfo909/RForth/README.md

 --------------------------------------------
 I employ a bit if memory protection, to catch stray pointers.
-The base code and memory layout in ACode.txt contains a tag :PROTECT that prevents writes to addresses below that point, currently implemented in the Interpreter.
+The base code and memory layout in ACode.txt contains a tag :PROTECT that prevents writes to addresses below that point, currently enforced in the Interpreter.

-There is also a check against the HERE value, preventing memory access above it.
+There is also a check against the HERE value, preventing any memory access above it.
 This means data has to be allot'ed before use.
 This meant I had to use a static compile buffer between the PROTECT and the end of allocated memory (HERE).
 This in turn led me to make code relocatable, because once a word is compiled, the code to be copied to permanent